-On Instagram, you are allotted up to 30 hash tags to use on each post.
-Which basically means, you are allowed 30 search terms to link with your post!
+On Instagram, you are allotted up to 30 hashtags to use on each post.
+This basically means, you are allowed 30 search terms to link with your post!
 To not utilize them is a waste of potential reach, and is imperative when starting your account!

 So go ahead and take on that Instagram world!
 I know you can do it!